I will show you how to make this gorgeous DIY whimsical spring wreath!

 Finish off with shorter stems and insert bulkier ferns, florals etc… I wanted to have some lovely fresh succulents scattered throughout, so that was my last step for the entire process.

 And there you have it!
 I promptly stuck mine outside on our front door with coordinating ferns on each side.

 It really isn’t quite spring here yet, but it doesn’t hurt to dream and anticipate all the beauty that is on the way!

-I plan to keep it up here for months to come, even though snow is possibly coming this week!
+I plan to keep this botanical beauty up here for months to come, even though snow is possibly coming this week!